willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 1. Your headset's cable should be plugged into a USB 3.0 port.
 Try another USB 3.0 port if possible.
 2. Your headset's HDMI cable should be plugged into your PC's discrete graphics card.

+Earlier versions of the Surface Dock and Surface USB Hub firmware update software are incompatible with Mixed Reality headsets.
+If you get a "Connect your headset" message and are using a Surface PC, try following the instructions in this [Support Article](https://support.microsoft.com/en-us/help/4032123/kinect-sensor-is-not-recognized-on-a-surface-book).

 ### Mixed Reality portal did not launch automatically after I plugged in my headset